remp2020/remp/Mailer/README.md

 {
 	"email": "admin@example.com", // String; email of the user "user_id": 123, // Integer; ID of the user

+	// one of the following is required
-	"list_id": 1 // Integer; ID of the newsletter list you're subscribing the user to }
+	"list_id": 14, // Integer; ID of the newsletter list you're subscribing the user to "list_code": "alerts", // String; code of the newsletter list you're subscribing the user to }
 ```